billythemusical/recode-fa23/course-outline.md

 ### 📕 Reading 7 📕 - Due before class on Thu Nov 9th:

-Read this MIT Tech Review [Article](./modules/07-servers/China-is-escalating-its-war-on-kids-screen-time-MIT-Technology-Review.pdf) on China limiting screen time for it's youth and write your response on this Google Doc.
+Read this MIT Tech Review [Article](./modules/07-servers/China-is-escalating-its-war-on-kids-screen-time-MIT-Technology-Review.pdf) on China limiting screen time for it's youth and write your response on [this Google Doc](https://docs.google.com/document/d/1_73pZwAtf9bgl0PQsXuFNa5_K40D8yjZFIEa7L4KApU/edit?usp=sharing).
 Pay particular attention to the following topics and please share your thoughts generally:
 - identity and age verification online
 - social media impact on adolescents
 - your personal experience trying to limit screen time
 - the idea of "always on"
 - work/life balance with smart phones

-### 📌 Assignment 7 📌, due before class on Tue Nov 14th: we

-"Operating Hours"

-Serve your resume but only during the hours you are willing to work for your prospective employer.
-When outside of those hours, design an HTML page to be returned by the server.
-The page should display a simple message explaining why your resume cannot (or will be shortly) be displayed.

-Additional details TBD.

 ## Module 8 - Getting Connected with Sockets